plone/training/transmogrifier/blueprints.rst

             pathkey = self.pathkey(*item.keys())[0]

 From here we can start adding our custom code and conditions.
-We want to check against the 'modified' date, so open a couple of the export files to see what the key is called.
+We want to check against the 'modified' date, so open a couple of the exported json files to see what the key is called.
 If you are using a jsonify export, you will likely find:

     "modification_date": "2017/03/23 12:53:12.608745 GMT-4",